madetech/handbook/company/about.md

 ## Our values – who we are and how we operate

-**Client focussed** – We can only succeed in our mission if we are a trustworthy partner to the public sector.
+**Client focused** – We can only succeed in our mission if we are a trustworthy partner to the public sector.
 Through empathy, flexibility and pragmatism, we build strong and lasting relationships with our clients.

 **Drive to deliver** – We have a strong drive to deliver successful outcomes for our clients and their users, working hard to keep to our commitments, and rapidly delivering software that improves the lives of citizens.